phetsims/qa/documentation/qa-book.md

 8. Check the image to make sure it has the right dimensions (1536x1008).
 9. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
 10. Upload the screenshots to the sim repo's assets folder in GitHub.

+As an alternative to using Screenshot Capture, you can type in a command to take a screenshot.
+Open the console/dev tools, then click the three-dot menu and select Run Command (or hold command+shift+p).
+Type in `screenshot` and select `Capture full size screenshot`.

+You can also use PhET Menu > screenshot.

 ##### Screenshots on Firefox